-We derive the palpable quasi-classical field, called the deformation potential, from the quantum field for the interaction of an electron with lattice vibrations within the coherent state representation.
+We derive a quasiclassical field, called the deformation potential, from the quantum field for the interaction of an electron with lattice vibrations within the coherent state representation.
 The deformation potential is schematically shown in Fig. \ref{Deformation_potential_example}.
-The interactions of an electron with this field are quasi-elastic and mostly remain coherent.
-Such electron coherence is absent in the conventional theories of electron-phonon interaction such as the Bloch-Gr\"{u}neisen theory.
+The interactions of an electron with this field are quasielastic and mostly remain coherent.
+Such electron coherence is absent in the conventional theories of electron-phonon interaction such as the Bloch--Gr\"{u}neisen theory.
 Below, we do find agreement with the conventional theory whenever electron coherence is not important.
-The present work is therefore viewed as an extension of the current theory into the coherent regime, agreeing with the conventional approaches in the normal regimes.
-The electron coherence shows interesting new physics such as transient localization, even at high temperatures, and existence of Lifshitz tails and pseudogaps in density of states.
+This work is therefore viewed as an extension of the current theory into the coherent regime, agreeing with the conventional approaches in the normal regimes.
+The electron coherence shows interesting physics such as temporary (or transient) localization, even at high-temperatures, and existence of band tails in density of states.